 Campus Religious Groups

-The following religious groups have official standing with the Student Government for the 2015-2016 academic year.
+As you settle in to campus and wonder what you can bring with you and what you may find here, it can be helpful to connect with others who share a familiar religious identity.
+It may also be exciting to listen and learn from practices that are unfamiliar.
+These student religious groups offer a wide variety of activities from religious services to embodied spirituality.
 If you are part of a tradition that is not represented in this list and you’d like to connect with other students from your tradition, let us know and we’ll do what we can to help!

 The Bates College BAHÁ’Í Association promotes the unity of mankind and the principles of the Bahá’í Faith such as the need for equal rights and privileges for men and women of all backgrounds, the harmony of science and religion, and the unfettered search after truth.
 The Association, open to all members of the College community and their families, aims to foster understanding, love, and fellowship in the Bates community through lectures and other public meetings, social gatherings, and service projects.